 Tips on how to use Zoom for your virtual meetings

 Zoom has absolutely blown up these past few months as professionals are forced to work from home.
 And even as we slowly return to working out of a physical office, Zoom (and video platforms like it) have established a strong foothold in the way we do business.
+They’re quickly proving to be essential pieces of virtual meeting software that should be top-of-mind for meeting organizers.

 So why not make the most of it?
 Here are a few tips, tricks, and keyboard shortcuts that’ll improve your workflow.